-One of the first articles I wrote when I was just starting out as a blogger, was about a news story I read whereby a doctor mocked a patient in anxiety-induced distress (Doctor Mocks Patient: Article).
+One of the first articles I wrote when I was just starting out as a blogger was about a news story I read whereby a doctor mocked a patient in anxiety-induced distress (Doctor Mocks Patient: A Failure In Their Duty Of Care).
 I was so disgusted.

 Unwanted Life readers.

 74 thoughts on “What To Do When Your Cries For Help Are Ignored”

 I think it is so important to advocate for yourself.
 I struggle during my low times to get the help I need.
 And it’s exhausting to keep asking when your in a mind set that makes everything hard.
 I really hope for better automated options to get appointments and continue the options they have started during COVID to meet with doctors at home.

 You’re able to have your doctor meet you at your home at the moment?

 This post is so needed.
 Very honest and raw.
 I can’t believe the reply you got to your email, so unprofessional to not even mention what you had wrote about.
 I feel as though this post will help so many people.

 I sure hope it does help someone, if they find themselves in such a situation

 I seriously don’t understand how can people ignore your cries for help, that’s so sickening.
 But I’m really grateful that you wrote what can be done even if it’s ignore, there’s always a way